joowani/kq/README.rst

 |

-KQ (Kafka Queue) is a light-weight Python library which provides a simple API to queue and process jobs asynchronously in the background.
-It is backed by `Apache Kafka`_ and designed primarily for ease of use.
+KQ (Kafka Queue) is a lightweight Python library which provides a simple API to process jobs asynchronously in the background.
+It uses `Apache Kafka`_ and is designed primarily for ease of use.

 .. _Apache Kafka: https://kafka.apache.org